Skip to main content

 Now let's deploy a more feature-rich example: Blobby ("Little Blobby Tables"), a simple file server that demonstrates the wasi:blobstore capability alongside wasi:http.

-The manifest below uses host: blobby.localhost.direct to route HTTP traffic — blobby.localhost.direct is a public DNS alias for 127.0.0.1, so no /etc/hosts changes are needed.
-Apply it to deploy the blobby-ui component from a wasmCloud-hosted OCI image:
+The Blobby manifest routes HTTP traffic on blobby.localhost.direct, a public DNS alias for 127.0.0.1, so no /etc/hosts changes are needed.
+Apply the manifest below to deploy the blobby-ui component alongside a Service of the appropriate type for your environment:

 shell